GEM-benchmark/NL-Augmenter/transformations/butter_fingers_perturbation_for_IL/README.md

 - Affiliation: Brain, Cognition, and Computation Lab, International Institute of Information Technology, Hyderabad

 ## What type of a transformation is this?
-This transformation acts like a perturbation to test robustness.
-Few letters picked at random are replaced with letters which are at keyboard positions near the source letter.
-Generated transformations display high similarity to the source sentences i.e. the code outputs highly precise generations.
+This transformation acts like a perturbation to test robustness of text-based models.
+In this, a few letters are picked at random and are replaced with letters which are at keyboard positions near the source letter (refer to subsection below for more details).
+Generated transformations display high similarity to the source sentences but with the addition of controlled noise i.e. the code generates highly precise transformations.

+### Keyboard choice & Future Work
+Currently our implementation considers the InScript keyboard () which is decreed as a standard for Indian Languages.
+The mapping for letters "near" another is concluded from the same layout as well.
+We intend to exapnd this support to Gboard (mobile devices), other non QWERTY format keyboards, or other Indian Language input layouts.

 ## What tasks does it intend to benefit?
-This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.
+This perturbation would benefit all tasks which have text (a sentence/paragraph/document) as input like text classification, text generation, etc.

 ## What are the limitations of this transformation?
-The transformation's outputs are too simple to be used for data augmentation.
+The transformation's outputs are too simplistic to be used for data augmentation.
 Unlike a paraphraser, it is not capable of generating linguistically diverse text.
+It is not modifying a (linguistic) feature of the input (text), rather just creating some noise that is supposed to mirror typos in a naturalistic setting.

 ## Previous Work
 1) Butter Finger implementation borrowed from this code https://github.com/alexyorke/butter-fingers